 Because many chemistry teachers report that they need to address the internal workings of the atom in the first semester (due to district tests), we suggest that they could do units 10 & 11 (in Chemistry-Beyond Core) right after Unit 6.
 They could then return to Units 7 – 9.

-- Stoichiometry 1: Equations representing chemical reactions relate numbers of particles (molecules or formula units) to weighable amounts of these particles.
+- Introduction to Stoichiometry: Equations representing chemical reactions relate numbers of particles (molecules or formula units) to weighable amounts of these particles.

-- Stoichiometry 2: Equations representing chemical reactions can also relate numbers of particles (molecules or formula units) to volumes of gases, solutions and to the change in chemical potential energy.
+- Further Applications of Stoichiometry: Equations representing chemical reactions can also relate numbers of particles (molecules or formula units) to volumes of gases, solutions and to the change in chemical potential energy.